 So if one grandparent had blue eyes, but the other had brown eyes, and you were born with brown eyes, and had a baby with another brown-eyed person, there is a chance that baby could be born with blue eyes.

 Melanin is a matter of genes.
 And that means baby eye color is, too.

-However, we know that newborn eye color is not necessarily the color they’ll have as they grow.
-If many babies’ eyes are gray or light blue at birth, this can change.
+Newborn eye color is not necessarily the color they’ll have as they grow.

 Can baby eyes get lighter?

-Generally, baby eyes tend to darken as they get older.
+Actually, baby eye colors tend to darken as they get older.
 That’s down to that melanin again.

 When it comes to your baby’s eye color, for many mamas the best thing might be just to wait and see!